 The specific examples of how this works are very clear.
 Renewable energy is a contrived absurdity, as demonstrated in Europe, where Germany is building new coal plants, and England is building a new nuclear reactor, because their economies cannot survive more renewables.
 They have 25% renewables (15% solar and wind), while the price of their electricity is 8 to 10 times what it costs with coal.

 Solar energy can never be relevant on a large scale for two major reasons.
 One: Solar will never be used on a significant scale outside southwestern US, where there is low overcast and bad weather.
-Two: Four hours per day of high intensity radiation will never be significant.
-Backup systems gain almost nothing but more expense from solar disruption for four hours per day.
+Two: Six hours per day of high intensity radiation (one fourth of the time) will never be significant.
+Backup systems gain almost nothing but more expense from solar disruption for six hours per day.

 Wind power has similar problems.
 Wind can stop blowing for days at a time.
 A backup system of 100% is required.
 Having that system sit around unused is extremely wasteful.
 Wind changes so fast that backup systems need to be always on.

 Transmission lines are required for wind and utility-scale solar.
 Transmission lines generally cost as much or more than the production costs for the energy, and they lose energy along the lines.